-Alex Snelling's training has always been informed by first hand industry insight backed up by his own editing and production experience.
+Alex Snelling's training has always been informed by continuing editing and production experience.

 His main focus is the Adobe Creative Suite focussing on Premiere Pro as it progresses its ever expanding journey into broadcast and film.

 Alex has recently consulted and trained for major UK broadcasters including BBC and ITN as they adopt Premiere Pro into their workflows.